-Renewing Your CDL in New YorkGet Free Commercial Auto Insurance Quotes from Multiple Providers
+Renewing Your CDL in New YorkCompare Commercial Vehicle Insurance Rates in 3 Steps

-An original commercial driver license from the New York Department of Motor Vehicles is valid for about five years, although every two years you must certify that you meet federal medical requirements to drive commercial vehicles.
-Additionally, holders of H or X endorsements must pass the hazardous materials written test during the two years before renewing their CDL.
+An original commercial driver license from the New York Department of Motor Vehicles expires on your birthday.
+You must certify that you meet federal medical requirements to drive commercial vehicles.
+Additionally, holders of H or X endorsements must pass the hazardous materials written test during the before renewing their CDL.

-The DMV will send you a renewal notice 45 to 60 days before your license expires, but you are allowed to renew it up to one year before the expiration date.
-There are three ways to renew your commercial license: in person, by mail, or online.
-Either way, you will need to first pass a vision test.
+The DMV will send you a renewal notice about 50 days before your license expires, but you are allowed to renew it up to 1 year before the expiration date.

-The renewal fee for a Class A, B, or Class C commercial license is either $164.50 or $180.50, regardless of how you renew, and the license is valid for eight years.
+The renewal fee for a Class A, B, or Class C commercial license is either $164.50 or $180.50, regardless of how you renew.

 Should you wish to add endorsements to your license at the time you renew, you can take the required knowledge (written) tests at the local DMV office if you renew in person, and pay the applicable fees.

 The only method you can use to renew your CDL if you want a new photo or if you have changed your address, is in person.
 If you received a renewal notice in the mail, complete the renewal application form that was included.

 Bring the form to your local DMV office, where can take the required vision test.
 You will need to certify that you meet federal medical requirements, and if you hold a hazmat endorsement, you will pay an additional $5 fee and take the hazardous materials knowledge test.
 Your new photo CDL will arrive in the mail in at least 2 weeks.